intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 explicit signals, but still fail to differentiate properly between information that should be kept private and information that should be shared.

+In looking at what information can or cannot easily be passed, we can look at both information from the network to the application, and from the application to the network.

+For the application to the network direction, user-identifying information can be problematic for privacy and tracking reasons.
+Similarly, application identity can be problematic, if it might form the basis for prioritization or discrimination that the that application provider may not wish to happen.
+It may also have undesirable economic consequences, such as extra charges for the consumer from a priority service where a regular service would have worked.

+On the other hand, as noted above, information about general classes of applications may be desirable to be given by application providers, if it enables prioritization that would improve service, e.g., differentiation between interactive and non-interactive services.

+For the network to application direction there's less directly sensitive information.
+Various network conditions, predictive bandwidth and latency capabilities, and so on might be attractive information that applications can use to determine, for instance, optimal strategies for changing codecs.

+However, care needs to be take to ensure that neither private information about the individual user (such as user's physical location) is not indirectly exposed through this information.
+Similarly, this information should not form a mechanism to provide a side-channel into what other users are doing.

 ## Authenticating Discussion Partners